turingschool/mod-0-curriculum/before-mod-0.md

 1. How will this impact your approach to Mod 0?

 You will be sharing these reflections during your first session of Mod 0!

+## 8) Setup Homework Board
+Follow the instructions in the [Homework section](https://mod0.turing.io/homework/) for getting your Trello board set up!